How to Buy a Seattle Home – a Guide by Urban Living

 Myth: You can’t negotiate rates.
 Truth: You may be able to negotiate between a ¼ point and a ½ point, or have a lender match someone else’s rate.

-Interest rates change several times a day.
+Interest rates change several times a day – our favorite site for nerding out on mortgage rates is Mortgage News Daily.
 The rate you’re quoted when you’re pre-approved will most likely not be the same rate you get when you apply for your loan.
 It is important to keep daily rate changes in mind when shopping lenders based on rate.

 We recommend calling two or three lenders one right after another and asking for the interest rate on the exact same product (a 30-year fixed, for example).
 Comparing Lender A’s Monday rate to Lender B’s Tuesday rate is like comparing apples and oranges.